snapshot-labs/snapshot-strategies/src/strategies/sd-boost-twavp/README.md

 # sd-boost-twavp

-This strategy is used by StakeDAO to vote with sdToken with Time Weigthed Averaged Voting Power system and veSDT voting boost.
+This strategy is used by StakeDAO to vote with sdToken with Time Weighted Averaged Voting Power system and veSDT voting boost.
 _sampleSize is in days_
 _sampleStep is the number of block for TWAVP_ _avgBlockTime is in seconds_